 Going Home Staying Home Reform Plan

-Existing SHS and non-government NPAH providers will shortly receive advice that, if needed, their service can receive transition funding.
+Existing SHS and non-government NPAH providers have now received advice that, if needed, their service can receive transition funding.
 This will be at a reduced rate from 1 July for a period up to 30 September 2014 to cover wind down activities.

 Providers who are successful in their bids for contracts in the new SHS Program will receive establishment funding from 1 July and full funding from October 2014.

 The E-Newsletter - Future Directions 13 includes frequently asked questions about the transition and establishment funding.